CloudMax94/cadence.link/content/dungeons/hyrule-castle.md

 ### Permadeath Feather

-**Exclusive to version 1.0.**
+**Exclusive to version 1.0.0 and 1.0.1.**

-The lobby did not have invisible fences around the walls in 1.0, making it possible to reach the boss key early.
+The lobby did not have invisible fences around the walls until 1.0.2, making it possible to reach the boss key early.

 **Cane of Somaria**
 {{< yt HqwgxLqo6F8 >}}